-Basic Safety When Working With Diamond Blades
+Basic Safety when working with Diamond Blades

 Always wear eye and hearing protection, and suitable clothing!